afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 The last row is binary data that specifies greyscale values for individual pixels.
-The representation of a parsed PGM image generated by the example parsers in this chapter is straightforward; an algebraic data type named Greymap with fields grepWidth, greyHeight, greyMax and greyData is used.
+The representation of a parsed PGM image generated by the example parsers in this chapter is straightforward; a data type named Greymap with fields grepWidth, greyHeight, greyMax and greyData is used.
 In order to represent such an image properly on the console, the `Show` interface of a Greymap is implemented to print size and maximum greyscale information.
 Since the Greymap data type is used by all code examples, it is included in this repo in the file `common.hs` imported by the other files.
-Here is the Greymap definition from that file:
+Here is the Greymap definition from that
+file:

 ```haskell
 data Greymap = Greymap {